pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 The beauty of this is that it can almost always be applied even if there remain uses of `foo` elsewhere in the code.

- * The main case where ti cannot be applied is when an existing use is relying on the existing type for inference purposes.
-   We will see an example of this below.

-Therefore, I tend to recommend it over ["param-elimination"][[], described below.
+Therefore, I tend to recommend it over ["param-elimination"][], described below.

-However, this transformation does not work if `fn foo` must not carry any generic type parameters; e.g., if `fn foo` needs to be object-safe, then you cannot add the type parameteter `A`.
+ * However, this transformation does not work if `fn foo` must not carry any generic type parameters; e.g., if `fn foo` needs to be object-safe, then you cannot add the type parameteter `A`.

+ * The other case where it cannot be applied is when an existing use is relying on the existing type for inference purposes.
+   We will [see an example of this below]["you can't always genertrify what you want"].

-In the case of `load_processes`, ["genertrification"][] allows this change:
+In the case of `load_processes`, ["genertrification"][] allows [this change][demo genertrify load_processes]:

+[demo genertrify load_processes]: https://github.com/pnkfelix/demo-minimization/commit/25dbbfbe418263460e671bbb6401c290e191d226

 ```diff
 --- INDEX/tock/kernel/src/lib.rs